Treatment for Primary Carnitine Deficiency (Child)

 It’s also important for your child to avoid things that may trigger symptoms.
 These include skipping meals, being exposed to cold, and getting a lot of exercise.

 What happens if your child is not treated?

-Carnitine deficiency has two possible complications:
+Carnitine deficiency has 2 possible complications:

 Heart weakness.
 Heart problems may be the first symptom of carnitine deficiency.
 A weakened heart may not be able to pump blood as well.
 This can lead to symptoms such as swelling and shortness of breath.
 Untreated heart weakness may lead to death early in life.
 But heart problems respond well to treatment with L-carnitine.
-Your child’s doctor may want to check his or her heart for signs of weakness over time.
+Your child’s healthcare provider may want to check his or her heart for signs of weakness over time.

 Liver problems.
 Liver problems may also be the first symptoms of a carnitine deficiency.
 They often affect children in the first few years of life.
 The liver may get larger and not function as well as it should.
 This may cause problems such as poor feeding and irritability.
 Liver problems can lead to episodes of low blood sugar (hypoglycemia).
 Infections are often the trigger for these episodes.
 Severe hypoglycemia can lead to coma and death if not treated right away with a sugar called dextrose.
 Liver problems may not respond well to treatment with L-carnitine.